TechTailor/RPG/readme.md

  //Character Set = 'luds' //Size = 32  //Dashes = 1 (Dashes Allowed)
  //Sample Result: 1Z2h-F&?C-x$Tg-KEA8-a2E3-E$#e-@#we-12@2
 ```
+### Important Note
+The passwords are encrypted using the Laravel App Key (which can be found in your .env file).
+If you change/modify your Laravel App Key, you will no longer be able to decrypt any previously encrypted strings.

 Well that should be enough to get you up and running in no time.

 ## Demo Site